Translating predictive distributions into informative priors: Examples

 }

-Cure models \citep{peng_cure_2014, amico_cure_2018} for survival data are useful when a cure mechanism is physically plausible \emph{a priori}, and when individuals are followed up for long enough to be certain all censored individuals in our data are ``cured''.
+Cure models \citep{amico_Cure_2018} for survival data are useful when a cure mechanism is physically plausible \emph{a priori}, and when individuals are followed up for long enough to be certain all censored individuals in our data are ``cured''.
 Such lengthy follow ups are not always possible, but a cure model remains plausible when a large fraction of the censored observations occur after the last observed event time.
 However, we cannot distinguish in the right tail of the survival time distribution between censored uncured individuals and genuinely cured individuals.
+We suppose here that we possess prior knowledge on the fraction of individuals likely to be cured, and the distribution of event times amongst the uncured, and seek to translate this information into a prior.
+We consider the CDF-based CvM and AD discrepancies in this example because the target distribution is of mixed discrete/continuous type (due to censoring).
+Additionally, we specify a model with a nontrivial correlation structure, about which we wish to specify an informative prior, which is known to be challenging.